node-3d/3d-core-raub/README.md

 npm i -s 3d-core-raub
 ```

 NOTE: The module depends on multiple compiled addons.
-It requires compilation-tools
+It requires compilation tools
 on your system.
 E.g. MSVS13 for Windows, where **ADMIN PRIVELEGED**
 `npm i -g windows-build-tools` most likely helps.
 On Unix systems this is
 usually not a problem at all.